Next-Gen App & Browser

 SMP, or Symmetric Multi-Processing, represents a prevalent configuration in multiprocessor systems where each processor executes an identical operating system instance.
 These instances collaborate as necessary to ensure efficient resource utilization.

-FCFS, or First-come, first-served, is a scheduling algorithm where processes are serviced in the order they request CPU time, utilizing a FIFO (First In, First Out) queue to manage the execution sequence.
+FCFS, or first-come, first-served, is a scheduling algorithm where processes are serviced in the order they request CPU time, utilizing a FIFO (First In, First Out) queue to manage the execution sequence.
+This algorithm is often highlighted in operating system interview questions due to its simplicity and fundamental approach to scheduling.

 The RR (Round-Robin) scheduling algorithm is designed for time-sharing systems, where each process receives a small unit of CPU time (time quantum), typically ranging from 10 to 100 milliseconds before the CPU scheduler moves on to the next process in a circular queue.